Ready for your mind to be blown? We debunked 15 myths about energy usage and savings to help you through this winter and beyond.

 Myth: “Plugging in device designed for higher voltages (i.e. 240V) uses more electricity than a device designed for lower voltage (i.e. 120V).”

 Fact: “The voltage does not impact how much electricity is used.
-Instead, watts are what count.
+Instead, watts are what count when it comes to energy consumption.
 The output of a device’s power (the volts), is converted to the amount of wattage (electricity), needed to make the device work, therefore no additional electricity is used.

 Myth: “When I turn something off, it’s off and not using any electricity.”

 Fact: Not all devices or appliances actually power off when you turn them off.
 If you turn off a device or appliance but keep it plugged in, it may still be using electricity either in a sleep mode or standby mode.
-If you don’t need it to be plugged in, unplug devices to ensure they are off, and not using electricity.
+If you don’t need it to be plugged in, unplug devices to ensure they are off, and you are little by little reducing energy consumption.

 Myth: “Using space heaters instead of my central heating system will reduce my energy bill.”